department-of-veterans-affairs/developer-portal-backend/README.md

 2. Set `REACT_APP_DEVELOPER_PORTAL_SELF_SERVICE_URL` in the developer-portal `.env.local` to where your Developer Portal Backend is running (default is `http://localhost:9999`)

 ## Development
 There are two docker compose files. `docker-compose.yml` is the base.
 The file defines volumes in the app container so that changes made to the code on the host are picked up inside the container.
-The start commmand also has the server hot-reload on changes, so it's convenient to leave the containers running in the background while developing.
+The default watch commmand has the server hot-reload on changes, so it's convenient to leave the containers running in the background while developing.
 A developer can set a RUN_COMMAND in their `.env` file to whatever npm command they would like to run (for example: watch:debug)

 If a developer wants to run the built project in their local environment, the `docker-compose.build.yml` has been provided.
 This builds an image using the Dockerfile and runs it with the stand `npm start` command.
 Note that with this setup, developers will need to rebuild to see their changes, but this is the most production-like setup.
 To use this docker compose, run `docker-compose -f docker-compose.yml docker-compose.build.yml up`.